International Women's Day

 It has since spawned five books by Douglas Adams, others by his literary inheritors, one film, a TV series, several radio shows, countless stage productions and, of course, Towel Day.

 The very first episode set the tone for what was to come in subsequent iterations.
-Arthur Dent's house was about to be destroyed to make way for a bypass, when it emerged that all Earth was to be destroyed to make way for an interplanetary bypass: interstellar hitchhiking and poetry torture ensued.
+Arthur Dent's house was about to be destroyed to make way for a bypass when it emerged that all Earth was to be destroyed to make way for an interplanetary bypass: interstellar hitchhiking and poetry torture ensued.

-65 years since Crosby Gaige died
+The day Crosby Gaige died

 On this day in 1949, the man who gave us the immortal line "Serious persons omit fruit salad from Old-Fashioneds", a founder of the American Wine & Food Society, and author of two cocktail books, died in Peekskill, New York, after a short illness.